 Science & engineering universities and graduate schools (2018)

-- Yokohama hosts a myriad of academic and R&D institutions that generates and attracts a highly skilled workforce.
+- Yokohama, Japan, hosts a myriad of academic and R&D institutions that generates and attracts a highly skilled workforce.

 - Yokohama develops programs and R&D bases in areas of technology for which there is expected workforce demand.